creativeyann17/creativeyann17.github.io/public/articles/article1.md

     port: 8081
 ```

-In a normal Spring-boot + Tomcat, H2 console would have start on the same port than the server (ex: 8080) but in our situation we need to define separated port number like **8081**
+**Note:** We can't start our API and H2 on the same port like spring-boot/tomcat will usually do, so we need a custom port instead like **8081**.

 ## Implementation

+Logic of the implementation:

+- API startup -> start H2 console
+- API shutdown -> stop H2 console

 Both implementations are simple and very similar.
-The logic remains the same, we are going to create a bean which will catch both **startup** and **shutdown** event of our API then inside both event we respectively start / stop H2 console.
-The bean **H2ConsoleService** will start only if the property **h2.console.enabled=true** this way it's easy to define different values for differents execution profiles.
+The main differences are the way to catch the **startup** and **shutdown** events and to conditionaly create the bean based on our **h2.console.enabled=true** flag.

 ### Spring-boot